 And here’s the latest news from Central Coast Newspapers,

-For more on these stories and other local news, pick up a copy of your Central Coast Newspaper at one of hundreds of outlets around the Coast.
+For more on these stories and other news, pick up a copy of your local Central Coast Newspaper at one of hundreds of outlets around the Coast.

-I’m Lucillia etc for Central Coast Newspapers.
+I’m Dilon Luke, signing off for the year for Central Coast Newspapers.